Copyright © Williamsburg Women's Chorus, Inc. All rights reserved.

 The Williamsburg Women's Chorus is a group of all-female voices dedicated to preserving women's choral music for future generations.
 The only group of its kind in the area, the Chorus was founded in 1965 to encourage appreciation for the rich heritage of women's choral literature.
 Members come from a variety of musical backgrounds and all parts of the community.
 For over 55 years, the Chorus has performed major choral works for the Williamsburg area.
 Please visit our History page to learn more!

-There are two major concerts each year, one in the winter and one in the spring.
-At the winter concert, the Chorus provides a venue for the Williamsburg Youth Chorale and/or a local middle or high school choir.
-Additionally at the winter concert, the recipients of our vocal scholarship join us on stage.
+There are two major concerts each year, one in November and one in May.
+Our concerts provide a venue for middle school choirs to join us and sing at our concerts.
+Additionally, at the Spring concert, the recipients of our vocal scholarship join us onstage and perform.

-The Chorus performs an outreach concert each year at an active adult community in the Williamsburg area.
+The Chorus and The Choraliers perform outreach concerts each year throughout the Williamsburg area.

-The Choraliers is an ambassador ensemble of the Chorus.
-This group has performed at different venues across the area.
-Choraliers membership is by director's invitation only.
+The Choraliers, an ambassador ensemble of the Chorus, performs for groups and membership is by director's invitation only.